mpampuch/nextflow-notes/README.md

 ### The `./lib` directory

-It may at times be helpful to bundle functionality into a new Groovy class.
-Any classes defined in the `lib` directory are available for use in the workflow - both `main.nf` and any imported modules.
+It may at times be helpful to bundle functionality into a new Groovy class (e.g. if a Groovy function that you need starts to grow with a lot of complexity).
+Any classes defined in the `lib` directory are added to the classpath and are available for use in the workflow - both `main.nf` and any imported modules.

 Classes defined in `lib` directory can be used for a variety of purposes.
 For example, the [nf-core/rnaseq](https://github.com/nf-core/rnaseq/tree/master/lib) workflow uses five custom classes: